IN PERSON: With Christian Knoop – Chief Design Officer For IWC Schaffhausen

 IWC has taken the work Kurt Klaus did back in the 1980s back when the moon phase had an accuracy of being within one day every 122 years.
 IWC then built upon this with the current perpetual calendars, now having an accuracy of 1 day within 577.5 years, which has again been pushed to the limits in the Eternal Calendar, with a theoretical accuracy of just a one-day deviation in 45 million years.
 Technical prowess aside, we wanted to talk a little bit more about the watch design itself, the aesthetics not to mention the wearability of the piece.
 Christian explains…

 “We also wanted to find an expression for the design – using a platinum case and treating the case design in a more dramatic and more impressive way by using a huge box glass on top, with the glass dial underneath.
-Not only that, we even gave it a box glass on the back to visually slim down the watch and give it a very airy and very dramatic look!”
+Not only that, we even gave it a box glass on the back to visually slim down the watch and give it a very airy and dramatic look!”

 Breaking down the case design and construction of the IWC Portugieser Eternal Calendar.
 Image courtesy of IWC